prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 is added to the consonant to determine the value of the character.

 Those born in Nepal will have to use the Bikram Samvat calendar to calculate the Morphic Field.
-Please see Appendix 2 for more information.
+Please see the Calendar.md file in the Nepali folder for more information.

 Nepali – Lightning Chart